harringtonjd0/pi-assistant/README.md

 A Flask web application to serve as a personal assistant.

-Currently depends on a reminder service that can be managed through local commands through 'reminders.py' or through text messages, courtesty of Twilio and Serveo.net.
+Currently depends on a reminder service that can be managed with local commands through 'reminders.py' or through text messages, courtesty of Twilio and Serveo.net.

 Serves a web page on port 1776.